tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

 You can see that the present working directory in this example is `/users/grad/david`.

 You'll also note that the prompt indicates that the present working directory is a tilde `~`.
-The tilde is used a special symbol which represents your *home directory*.
+The tilde is used as a special symbol which represents your *home directory*.
 The base directory in any UNIX based file system is the *root directory*.
-The path of the root directory is denoted by a single forward slash (`/`).
+The path of the root directory is denoted by a single forward-slash (`/`).
 As folders (or directories) are separated in UNIX paths with a `/`, a single `/` denotes the root!

 If you are not in your home directory, you can *Change Directory* (`cd`) by issuing the following command: